 This tasty vegetable should get the color yellow.
-If you want to go peaches and cream, you can alternative with the color white.
+If you want to go peaches and cream, you can alternate with the color white.

 3 Asparagus Coloring Page

 Asparagus is often unpopular among children.
-Despite its shortfall, this green vegetable works great in omelettes, stir-fry or wrapped in bacon.
+Despite its shortfall, this green vegetable works great in omelets, stir-fry, or wrapped in bacon.

 4 Ribs Coloring Page

-I love my baby back ribs.
-As we move from vegetables into meat, this ribs coloring sheet should get a brown color.
-If it’s under cooked, it should look pink or red.
+I love my baby-back ribs.
+As we move from vegetables into the meat, this ribs coloring sheet should get a brown color.
+If it’s undercooked, it should look pink or red.

 5 Sausages Coloring Page